niallpaterson/niallpaterson/README.md

 - How to write beautiful object constructors,
 - How to get the best out of aysnchonous JS,
-- How to cash in on the wonders of prototypal inheritence,
+- How to cash in on the wonders of prototypal inheritence, and
-- How to write nuanced, effective unit and integration tests, and
+- How to write nuanced, effective unit and integration tests.
-- How to write well designed APIs.

 ### 🤯 I’m fascinated by